MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

                 100 * 10^6
                 - Period = 1/frequency; 1/1M = 1 microsecond = 10^-6
-                when we talk about clock sits power of 10 1GHz = 1000000000 cycles/second; corresponds to 1/1000000000th second/cycle (1ns)
+                when we talk about clock sits power of 10 1GHz = 1,000,000,000 cycles/second; corresponds to 1/100,000,000th second/cycle (1ns)

 1GHz cpu    - 1 billion rising and falling edges per second
             - 1 rising edge per nanosecond
             - POSSIBLE we could `start` one instruction each nanosecond

 The clock cycle of cable TV shows is 30 minutes: that means tv shows could begin every half hour.
 It does not mean that TV shows are finished in 30 minutes
-The clock cycle time of movies in multi-creen theatres (i.e. parallel) is 5 minutes, which means we can trugger a "movie starting" every five minutes... it does NOT mean the movies are 5 minutes long.
+The clock cycle time of movies in multi-creen theatres (i.e. parallel) is 5 minutes, which means we can trigger a "movie starting" every five minutes... it does NOT mean the movies are 5 minutes long.
  ___    ___    ___
 /   \__/   \__/   \